 To the extent that dividends do not have imputation credits attached, this income is not taxable (it is treated as excluded income).
 As a result, unimputed income from listed PIEs is not shown in the Tax Certificate, though it is shown in the Client Income Report.
 Where the dividend is fully imputed, as an individual or trustee you have the option to include this income in your tax return.
-For example if your marginal tax rate is lower than the rate of imputation (being 28%) which will allow you to get the benefit of the imputation credits (i.e. higher rate tax payers or non residents would ignore this income).
-Note the inclusion of this income in your tax return will change your total income and may affect your ability to claim Government benefits.
+For example, if your marginal tax rate is less than 28%, (the rate of imputation) you will get the benefit of the imputation credits (i.e. higher rate tax payers or non residents would ignore this income).

+Note: the inclusion of this income in your tax return will change your total income and may affect your ability to claim Government benefits.

 A company is required to include the value of the fully imputed dividend in its tax return (not optional), though the unimputed portion remains exempt.

-• Foreign Interest
+Foreign Interest